GeorgeAdamon/monocular-depth-unity/README.md

 ## Performance
 **Sustained 60 fps** on GTX 970 & i7 5930K (2015 rig) when using the shader-based displacement.
+**Sustained 160 fps** on RTX 3080Ti & i7 5930K when using the shader-based displacement.

 ## Issues
 The mesh-based displacement doesn't fully utilize the `AsyncGPUReadback` command.
 A command queue needs to be implemented, to process pending commands.